Fans sing in trees as Union Berlin seals Bundesliga survival

 The final whistle was greeted by shouts of relief from Union’s players and team officials after a forgettable game in which Ben Zolinski’s own goal in the 27th minute was the difference between the sides.

-Union players remained standing around the field, congratulating each other with hugs and claps, but otherwise they looked like they didn’t quite know how to celebrate.
+Union players remained standing around the field wearing commemorative T-shirts, congratulating each other with hugs and claps, but otherwise they looked like they didn’t quite know how to celebrate.

 “We’re happy, but it’s a strange feeling.
 You don’t have this feeling of joy from coming from outside,” Union midfielder Robert Andrich said.
 “But we’re very happy.
 We’ll celebrate a bit.”